compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

 ***

 In this project you will write code to find the visible area of a guard in a museum.
-The input will be  a simple, non-intersecting polygon in the plane which represents the boundary of the museum,  and   a point inside this polygon that represents a guard.
+The input will be  a simple, non-intersecting polygon in the plane which represents the boundary of the museum,  and   a point inside this polygon which represents a guard.
 The goal  is to come up with and implement an algorithm that computes and displays the part of the museum that's visible to the guard.
 To manage complexity we'll split it into two parts:

 Part 1:  Read the polygon and the guard from the user, compute the visible polygon and display it.